gatsbyjs/gatsby/docs/docs/reference/release-notes/image-migration-guide.md

    2. All images will generate WebP.

-   The API change to options is not currently codemoded.
-TODO: should this be?

    The codemod will output warnings in a number of different scenarios and point you to the file in question so you can inspect the changes manually.